 Recycling is a simple contribution that a business can make to help tackle the climate crisis.
 Regardless of the sector you work in, or the size of your organisation, there are recycling facilities and collections available to you.
 Depending on where your business is located, you may be able to arrange these with your council, or you might prefer to set up a contract with a private waste company.

 Make sure that you have the right tools in place for your employees to recycle and speak to your waste collection company for help on how to recycle more of your rubbish.
 Put separate bins in place for recycling, as well as posters so employees know what can be recycled.
+Ensure that you have systems in place (including cleaners or caretakers trained up) to ensure that the separated waste ends up in the correct place

 Find out more, and download helpful toolkits, on our London Recycles Business website.

 Make sure that you have a separate bin inside our home just for your recycling – when we spoke to Londoners about this, we discovered that over one third of us would recycle more if we had more than one bin at home.
 So get a separate bin, or ‘hack’ one out of a cardboard box, bag or other container that you’ve got at home.
 Recycling is so much easier when you have a separate bin, bag or box to put it in.
+Don’t forget your bathroom bin too!

 Find out more on our London Recycles website.